-have read the West Chester University Department of Nursing Standards of Safe Clinical ractice.
-I understand that these standards are expectations that guide my clinical practice and wil e incorporated into the evaluation of my clinical performance in all clinical courses.
-Failure to mee hese standards may result in my removal from the clinical area, which may result in clinical ailure.
-Signature & Date Print Name
+I have read the West Chester University Department Practice.
+I understand that these standards are expected be incorporated into the evaluation of my clinical performance these standards may result in my removal from the failure. ations that guide my clinical practice and will ormance in all clinical courses.
+Failure to meet Signature & Date Print Name